Invasion of the Invincibles

 Sri Lanka's first Test in the Caribbean ended in a six-wicket defeat in Antigua.
 The usual first-innings five-for from Muttiah Muralitharan had given Sri Lanka a slender lead, but they fell away for 152 in the second innings.
 That left West Indies to chase 187, and their opening pair of Stuart Williams and Sherwin Campbell polished off 160 of them to leave victory a formality.

 Birth of yet another Bangladesh left-arm spinner.
 Abdur Razzak had trouble with a suspect action but still managed to become a regular in the one-day team.
 He made his one-day debut in 2004 and took his first five-for against Zimbabwe in 2006 - the year he made his Test debut.
-In 2008 he was reported for a suspect action again and this time an independent analysis found that he bent his arm up to 28 degrees.
-The ICC cleared him a year later and he was picked for the World Twenty20 in England and in West Indies, and also played the 2011 World Cup and the two World T20s that followed in the subcontinent.
+A year after playing the 2007 World Cup and World T20, Razzak was reported for a suspect action again and this time an independent analysis found that he bent his arm up to 28 degrees.
+The ICC cleared him a year later and he went on to feature in the next four World T20s.

 1874 George Rowe (South Africa)